KunFuCutsMan/kfcmanwebsite2/content/fun/robot-master-maker.md

 The deal is simple.

 1. Utilize my patented **Digital Robot Master Maker™** of your own liking that will ~~secretly inject some code in to your website~~ _guard_ your website agaisnt any unwanted visitors
-2. Once done, click the copy button below to gain access to a script tag that YOU can place ANYWHERE on your website
+2. Once done, click the copy button below to gain access to an HTML snippet that YOU can place ANYWHERE on your website
     - Preferably on the home page so everyone can see MY GLORIOUS INGENIOUS
-3. Place the script tag somewhere inside your body, and let my code handle everything for you!
+3. Insert the image of your Digital Robot Master on the snippet, and done!

 Don't like it? **_Too bad!_** Soon all the internet will BE MINE!
 Surrender now, or else...

 {{% small %}}You may not wanna now...{{% /small %}}

 ## This is Dr. Wily, signing out!

-{{% details "Actual instructions" %}}

-???

-{{% /details %}}

 ---